-Dinner time with kids isn’t quite the same, is it?
-You’ve had a couple of kids and are now realizing that the chaos that ensues with a toddler at the dinner table is overwhelming.
-If you were to peek into my household during dinner time a year ago, you would probably run screaming in the opposite direction.
+Dinner time with kids isn’t quite the same.
+You’ve had a couple of kids and now realize that the chaos ensuing with a toddler at the dinner table is overwhelming.
+If you were to peek into my household a year ago at dinner, you would probably run screaming in the opposite direction.
 You would probably have witnessed my kids running circles around the table, their food untouched, and me sobbing into my dinner plate.
 After many nights of this kind of nonsense, I decided something had to change, and fast!

 1. The Menu

 “I am not a restaurant!” mothers everywhere yell while simultaneously preparing their kids a different meal than what she has prepared for the family.
-While this is absolutely true, I have since learned that there needs to be ONE thing on the table that you know your child will eat.
-For instance, no matter what the family is eating, I will also put some yogurt or applesauce on my toddler’s plate.
-Because let’s be real, our kids do have to eat.
-While some kids will obey graciously and eat what we put in front of them, others will not.
+While this is absolutely true, I have since learned that there needs to be ONE thing on the table you know your child will eat.
+So, for instance, no matter what the family is eating, I will also put some yogurt or applesauce on my toddler’s plate.
+Because let’s be honest, our kids do have to eat.
+Unfortunately, while some kids will obey graciously and eat what we put in front of them, others will not.

 Part of the misbehavior we were having at the table was because they weren’t eating anything.
 They would immediately reject whatever I was serving and then want to get down.
-So now, I offer something that I know they will eat, and it trains them to know that they are expected to sit at the dinner table during dinner time, whether they eat everything on their plate or not.
+So now, I offer something that I know they will eat, and it trains them to see that they are expected to sit at the dinner table during dinner time, whether they eat everything on their plate or not.

 2. Distract, Distract, Distract!

 3. Stay Consistent!

 I now consistently prioritize dinner time every evening.
 I also always put at least one option that they will eat on the table and consistently reinforce staying seated.
 We also make it a point to practice manners and properly use utensils.
-And I always model the behavior I expect out of them at the dinner table and over time they caught on.
+I always model the behavior I expect from them at the dinner table, and they catch on over time.